mikeinspace/stamps/Key-Burn.md

 # Badging #

-In a future release, #Bitcoin Stamps will have 1 of 3 designations based on the state of the spendable outputs:
+In a future release, #Bitcoin Stamps will have 1 of 3 designations based on the state of the spendable outputs and key availability:

 * Spent Outputs (Art will likely be blacked-out or faded but numbering will remain instact)
 * Unspent Outputs; Key Available